-Bob, Jack, and Jane share on-call duty rotating daily, and Jack is on-call twice as many days as the others.
+Elizabeth, Darren, and Ibrahim share on-call duty rotating daily, and Elizabeth is on-call twice as many days as the others.

 - Give the schedule a Name using only letters, numbers, underscores, and dots.
 In this scenario, a schedule called “daily_rotation” will be created.
 Use this name as the alert recipient when creating alerts in order to have the alerts sent to the appropriate on-call person using this schedule.

 - Select the appropriate Time zone and save.

 - Click the plus button near “Rotations” to begin populating an on-call schedule.